ROKOLabs/ROKO.Mobi-iOS/README.md

 ```
 The example above sends event with name "_ROKO.Stickers.Open" without additional parameters.

-To optimize traffic events are packs in batches.
-Events are sending when the size of current batch is growed up to 50 items or 5 seconds elapsed since the last sending.
-Also batch contains basic information about device: model, operating system etc.
+To optimize traffic events are packed in batches.
+Batches are sending when the size of the current batch is growed up to 50 events or 5 seconds elapsed since the last sending.
+Also every batch contains basic information about device: model, operating system etc.